The best website monitoring software will make it simple and easy to monitor your website on a continuous and automatic basis.

 The website monitoring service also provides far more free tools than its competitors.
 However, the sheer breadth and depth of Site24x7’s offerings runs the danger of confusing novice users who only want to check their sites for availability.

-It offers an attractive free plan that allows for the monitoring of 50 URLs (each with five content checks) and five servers with 10 parameters each.
+Cula.io offers an attractive free plan that allows for the monitoring of a number of parameters.
 You will be alerted by email, over Slack, Discord and Pushover if there are any server issues.

 There’s a nifty little demo version that doesn’t require you to create an account.
 The dashboard of the service is very easy to use and the Cula team deliberately kept things simple.
 There’s no native mobile app, transaction monitoring, advance reporting capabilities or maintenance scheduling, but you wouldn’t need those anyway if you’re after a basic website monitoring service on a budget.

 UptimeRobot is a bit of a veteran having been launched at the beginning of this decade.
-It was one of the first to offer a free service which is still running and boasts up to 50 monitors (URLs, servers, keywords or ports), 5-minute checking intervals and 2-months of log storage.
+It was one of the first to offer a free service which is still running and offers HTTPS, ping, and port monitoring, all with 5 minute checks.

-Upgrade to the Pro Plan to get the monitoring interval reduced to 60-seconds with 20 SMS or phone calls, 12 months of logs, SSL monitoring, advanced notifications, maintenance scheduling and custom HTTP headers and statuses, all from just $7 per month.
+Upgrade to the Pro Plan to get the monitoring interval reduced to 60-seconds with a range of extra options and improved limits, such as extended logs, SSL monitoring, advanced notifications, maintenance scheduling and custom HTTP headers and statuses.

 Other website monitoring software to consider